zekebarger/AccuSleep/README.md

 AccuSleep is a set of graphical user interfaces for scoring rodent sleep using EEG and EMG recordings.
-To learn more about the algorithms used by this software, please see our preprint at https://www.biorxiv.org/content/10.1101/813345v2
+To learn more about the algorithms used by this software, please see our publication here: https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0224642

 Please contact zeke (at) berkeley (dot) edu with any questions or comments about the software.